resource/backbone.rebar/README.md

 # Building

-The library source files are broken up into seperate files before a build is performed.
+The library source files are broken up into separate files before a build is performed.
 You can see these files in the src directory.
 Rebar has a build process that you can run, but before you can do so you'll need to make sure that you have a few dependencies installed:

 1. [Node](http://nodejs.org)
 2. [GruntJS](http://gruntjs.com)
 3. [PhantomJS](http://phantomjs.org/)

-Once you have these dependencies installed run the following commands to build the library:
+Once you have these dependencies installed run the following commands to clone the repository and build the library:

 	$ mkdir rebar && cd rebar && git clone https://github.com/mcgaryes/backbone.rebar.git
 	$ cd backbone.rebar/build/
 	$ npm install
 	$ grunt

+The built files - backbone.rebar.js and backbone.rebar.min.js - are located at the root of the project directory.

 # Examples